-The Support Vector Machines (SVM) algorithm operates natively on numeric attributes.
+The SVM algorithm operates natively on numeric attributes.
 SVM uses z-score normalization on numeric attributes.
 The normalization occurs only for two-dimensional numeric columns (not nested).
-The algorithm automatically "explodes" categorical data into a set of binary attributes, one per category value.
+The algorithm automatically "explodes" categorical data into a set of binary attributes, typically one per category value.
 For example, a character column for marital status with values

 single is transformed to two numeric attributes:

 single.
 The new attributes can have the value